 As we mentioned earlier, banks offer three types of savings account: a basic savings account, a money market account, and a certificate of deposit.
 Each one has different pros and cons associated with it, so it’s good to learn about all of them to find the best fit for you.
 Some people even prefer to spread out their savings over several different types of accounts.

 It all depends on what you plan on doing with your money and when you want to access it.
 Understanding all of the details of each plan type can prevent you from getting stuck in a financial pinch later down the road.

 A basic savings account is just that — an easily accessible account that allows you to store your money separate from your checking account.
 While you do earn interest with a basic savings account, don’t expect it to be much.

 In fact, on the low end, you’ll receive just 0.01% while a high yield account still only earns about 1% APY.
 Still, the dismal interest rates are compensated by easy to access funds.
 You can withdraw them directly from your bank’s ATM if you have a physical branch near you.

 Even if you save through an online bank, an electronic transfer can go through as quickly as the same day.
 It may take a bit longer in certain situations, like if you complete the transaction late at night or on a weekend or holiday.

 Another perk is that basic savings accounts come with low or no balance minimums.
-If you’re just starting to save, this is a convenient and cost effective money.
+If you’re just starting to save, this is a convenient and cost-effective money.
 Saving money is easy and fast for beginners and seasoned savers alike with a basic savings account.
-Check out our top picks for the best savings accounts of 2017.

 Money Market Account